u-keisuke/epfl-ml2024-proj-1/README.md

    - **Randomized Feature Selection**: Selects a subset of features for each tree to speed up training.
    - **Save and load functionalities**:  Enables efficient model reuse and iterative training.

-2. **Logistic Regression**: A robust baseline model, complementing the Boosted Decision Tree to provide interpretable insights into Cardiovascular Disease Risk prediction. ?????????????????????????
+2. **Logistic Regression**: A robust baseline model, complementing the Boosted Decision Tree to provide interpretable insights into Cardiovascular Disease Risk prediction:
+   - **Handling Imbalanced Classes**: Adjusts weights for binary cross entropy to prioritize underrepresented classes, making it suitable for skewed datasets, like ours.
+   - **Missing value handling**: Changing NaN values to zeros in order to run the logistic regression
+   - **Normalizing the dataset**: MinMax normalization to make features robuster
+   - **Removing correlated features**: Increases convergence of the logistic regression

 ### Repository Structure